Freediving Pool Training in Melbourne

 Static Apnea (STA)

 Breath-holding at the surface, floating face-down.
-This builds:
+See our breath hold training guide for techniques and training plans.
+Static apnea builds:

 • CO2 tolerance